 So what is it and why should I care?

-I’m not going to tell you why you should meditate, I’m not interested in trying to “convert” you.
+I’m not going to tell you why you should meditate, I’m not interested in trying to 'convert' you.
 I think you should do whatever makes you happy and what contributes something to the world.
 If - like I did - you want to do something about your levels of anxiety, overwhelm, stress and other modern-day mental issues then some meditative practices are clinically proven tools to help you manage and optimise your mind.

 What can it do for me?

 One meditation session is as likely to change your life as doing just one exercise session.
 However, just like one exercise session, it will definitely benefit you and the key thing is getting started and making it a habit.
 At the most practical level, it will give you a break from the outside world and start turning on your body’s resting and healing systems by triggering your parasympathetic nervous system and inducing the relaxation response.
-In bygone eras this would happen automatically, now we need to do it on purpose.
+In bygone eras this would happen automatically - now we need to do it on purpose.

-Beyond that, with more practice and depending on the specific type of meditative practice a whole host of benefits are achievable.
+Beyond that, with more practice and depending on the specific type of meditative you're doing, a whole host of benefits are achievable.
 For example, systematically training attention and focus so that we can get more done without distraction, changing our relationships with situations so that they’re less stress-inducing and anxiety causing, all the way to significantly boosting our creative ability.
 Most folks accept that to live an optimal, bolder, brighter life to some extent we need to get enough of the right physical movement, nutrition and rest in our life.
 Meditation can be movement, nutrition and rest for our mind.

 But I can’t clear my mind!